 Hillsborough real estate is some of the most expensive in North Carolina, although Hillsborough house values don't compare to the most expensive real estate in the U.S.

-Hillsborough is a decidedly white-collar town, with fully 86.15% of the workforce employed in white-collar jobs, well above the national average.
+Hillsborough is a decidedly white-collar town, with fully 87.59% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hillsborough is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Hillsborough who work in sales jobs (10.39%), healthcare (10.39%), and management occupations (10.12%).
+There are especially a lot of people living in Hillsborough who work in teaching (11.09%), management occupations (11.09%), and healthcare (9.55%).

 Also of interest is that Hillsborough has more people living here who work in computers and math than 95% of the places in the US.

 Hillsborough is an extremely ethnically-diverse town.
 The people who call Hillsborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillsborough residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hillsborough include Irish, English, Scots-Irish, and French .
+Hillsborough also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.11% of the town’s residents.
+Important ancestries of people in Hillsborough include German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Hillsborough is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.